cecid/hermes-docs/docs/source/installation.rst

        Exception in thread "main" java.lang.UnsupportedClassVersionError: xxx (Unsupported major.minor version 49.0)

 A1.
 It is very likely you are using an incompatible Java version.
 The web service usage sample requires J2SE 5.0 or above to run properly.
-In the command prompt, enter :samp:`java –version` to check the Java version.
+In the command prompt, enter ``java –version`` to check the Java version.

 Q2.
 The following error occurs: